kju-org/kju-org.github.io/API.md

 ## GET a token

-Generates a token for creating a message
+Generates a token for creating a message.
+The token will be sent to the contact email address.

 ```
-Endpoint: /api/creationToken
+Endpoint: /api/personalToken
 Method: POST
+Data:
+{
+	contact: "email"
+}
 Returns:
 {
 	data: "TOKEN"